[Physics FAQ] - [Copyright]

-Born rigidity: In 1909, Born proposed a Lorentz-invariant definition of a "rigid body".
-Pauli's monograph on relativity gives a nice summary of Born's idea, and the responses it drew from Ehrenfest, Herglotz, Noether, and von Laue.
-(Pais's Einstein bio suggests that Born's 1909 paper may have helped set Einstein on the road to riemannian geometry .)
+Born proposed a Lorentz-invariant definition of a "rigid body".
+Pauli's monograph gives a nice summary of Born's idea, and the responses it drew from Ehrenfest, Herglotz, Noether, and von Laue.
+(Pais's Einstein bio suggests that Born's 1909 paper may have helped set Einstein on the road to Riemannian geometry .)

 We know already that rigidity and SR don't mix—just think of the barn and the pole!
 How could a physicist like Born, mathematically sophisticated, have made such an elementary error?
 A simple remark by Pauli clarifies things considerably:

 Born thought he was defining a rigid body, but Pauli's rephrasing saves the mathematics while improving the physics.
 We have no rigid rods in SR, but if you accelerate every atom of an ordinary rod in just the right way, you can move the rod rigidly.
+(In fact, this was realized shortly after Ehrenfest's paper (see below) by a number of physicists.)
 And Born's definition is Lorentz invariant.

 I won't plunge right into Born's definition (as Pauli does).
 Instead I'll approach it by thinking atomistically.
 Imagine our solid as made up of a large number of atoms A1, ..., An.
 Between any two nearby atoms Ai and Aj there is a "natural distance" dij, natural in the sense that if Ai and Aj are pushed together or pulled apart, stresses result, trying to restore the distance dij.
 Of course there are propagation delays, but if we start with the solid at rest in some inertial frame, and accelerate it gently, the resulting elastic waves in the solid should die out pretty quickly.
+(To use the right jargon, we wait until the transients have subsided.)
 Or we can pretend that exactly the right force is applied to each atom at all times, so that natural distances are preserved.
 Let the number of atoms tend to infinity (continuum approximation), let the stress/strain ratio tend to infinity, and apply forces gently enough so that the elastic waves can be ignored.
 In such a case we arrive at Born's definition.
 Born used coordinates, but I'll try for a coordinate-free rephrasing.

 First, what is a solid?
 Is it just a swath in spacetime?
 This is not enough: the atomistic viewpoint suggests we should be able to "mark" a point inside the solid (call it a particle) and follow its world line.
 An "event", as usual, is a point in spacetime.
 The events along a particle's world line are parametrized by τ, the time on that particle's clock.